 Think about the location for your session.
 The more urban the location, the more vibrant colors you will want to use.
 If we are shooting in a nature setting, neutrals give a peaceful vibe.
 In the fall, rich jewel tones will be great with the natural fall palette.
 Search Pinterest for "what to wear family portraits" Give yourself plenty of time to plan.

 This is a big one for me.
 White is the first place your eye will go to on an image, and we want to make sure the focal point is on your face!
 Don't let that undershirt that shows below your child's face be the eye-grabber.
-Choose a shirt that does not need an undershirt.
-If you layer, layer a coordinating tee that is NOT white.
-Also, avoid logos.
+Choose a shirt that does not need an undershirt if you can.
+If you layer a sweater over a light shirt for mom or girls cream is

 Make sure the clothing isn't itchy or super-restrictive for them.
-Make the clothing look like "you guys" Don't put kids who are always casual in something that looks too "stuffy".
-Add your personality with accessories.
+Make the clothing look like "you guys".
+Don't put kids who are always casual in something that looks too "stuffy" and not like something they would EVER wear.

-Think about the weather It can get cold here in the midwest.
+It can get cold here in the midwest.
 Don't put kiddos in that cute, short-sleeved dress and think they will be fine just taking off a heavy coat for the shots.
 It's not going to work.
 Cold kids do not look relaxed in pictures.

-Makeup These are mostly for mom.
+These are mostly for mom.
 If you use foundation, keep it light.
 Blend, blend, blend.
 Mascara is a must.
 Some color on the eyes, cheeks, and lips are great.
 Bring lip gloss.
 Exfoliate everyone's lips gently with a washcloth or lip scrub the day before and put a good lip moisturizer on them for a few days to avoid flakes.
 If it is winter make sure the kiddos don't get chapped faces before your session.
-Resist the urge to tan or self-tan before your session as it photographs orange in camera and hides your skin's natural highlights.
+NEVER tan, pro-tan or self-tan before your session as it photographs orange in camera and hides your skin's natural highlights.
 We do not edit tan mistakes free of charge.